KorAP/Kustvakt/README.md

 # Setting kustvakt configuration file

-Copy the default Kustvakt configuration file (e.g. core/src/main/resources/kustvakt.conf or lite/src/main/resources/kustvakt-lite.conf), to the same  folder as the Kustvakt jar files  (/target).
+Copy the default Kustvakt configuration file (e.g. ```full/src/main/resources/kustvakt.conf``` or ```lite/src/main/resources/kustvakt-lite.conf```), to the same  folder as the Kustvakt jar files  (/target).
 Please do not change the name of the configuration file.

 Set krill.indexDir in the configuration file to the location of your Krill index (relative path).
 In Kustvakt root directory, there is a sample index, e.g.
 <pre>krill.indexDir = ../../sample-index</pre>

+Set the location of the ldap configuration file for Kustvakt full version.
+The file should contain an admin password to access an LDAP system.

 <b>Optional custom configuration</b>